dektlong/generator-boot-api-k8s/README.md

 # Generator to add APIs capabilities to a Boot application on K8s

-This generator uses standard ```kubectl``` resources and services to configure a Spring Boot to leverage the Tanzu API grid components
+This generator uses standard ```kubectl``` resources and services to optimize a Spring Boot application deployed with Tanzu API grid components

 ## Resources and Services created
 - Spring Boot deployment file and service